-It’s important to define what success looks like for you and only you.
-Then you can tap into what truly motivates you.
-There’s no right or wrong way to view success since we all value different things.
+There's no wrong or right way to view success.
+That's why it's important to define what success looks like for you so you can tap into what motivates you.
 Let those values drive your goals.

 Along with deciding what success looks like, you’ll want to record what the purpose is behind each goal.
 Remembering the “why” behind each goal will motivate you as you work to achieve it.
-Without a purpose, you may forget why you started creating a new offering or worked so hard to create the action plan.
+Without a purpose, you may forget why you created a new offering or worked to create the action plan.

 The purpose can also be rooted in your personal goals outside of business.
 This will help your work feel more personal, increasing your dedication to see it through.

 Get started with goal setting with our monthly goal planner!

 You don’t need any fancy systems or expensive tools to start setting goals.
 All you need is a simple spreadsheet!
 We have an easy-to-use goal setting template for you to download and input your tasks into.